top of page

 The bigger picture: correction as culture

-When students know you’ll help — not humiliate — they take more risks.
+When students know you’ll help (not humiliate) they take more risks.
 When they realise that feedback is part of learning, not a judgement, they engage more deeply.

 Over time, you build a classroom where: